 By Laurie Atterbury

-Since August 2014 I’ve been responsible for putting the bulk of Walead’s images into the book.
-This has involved many different processes that together have been time consuming and technical.
+In August 2014 I was responsible for putting the bulk of Walead’s images into the first books for the exhibition at the Barbican Gallery.
+This involved many different processes that together have required time, trial and error and technical attention to detail.

-The images supplied form part of a new series to be exhibited at the Barbican Gallery in London.
+The images supplied formed part of a new series that were exhibited at the Barbican Gallery in London in the Autumn of 2014.
 This series involves the creation of thousands of cyanotypes taken on a daily basis over the course of a year.
 A cyanotype is a photographic printing process using ammonium iron citrate and potassium ferricyanide –more commonly known as a blueprint).
 The source of the images are materials Walead has found or been using during his day-to-day work.
 These cyanotypes are then catalogued, measured and photographed from both sides.

 Initially the idea was to print these objects to a scale of 1:1; perfectly feasible for a post-it note, but some of the objects were two or three metres wide, which would have meant printing books at an incredible size.